Josh Pyke: 2005–2006: Early EPs as Josh Pyke

-2007–2009: Memories & Dust & Chimney's Afire
+2007–2009: Memories & Dust and Chimney's Afire

 Josh Pyke released his debut studio album, Memories & Dust on 10 March 2007.
 It debuted at number 4 on ARIA Charts.
 Lead singles "Memories & Dust" and "Lines on Palms" peaked within the ARIA top 50.
 At the ARIA Music Awards of 2007, the album was nominated for five awards, winning three.

 Pyke recorded a cover version of "Wuthering Heights" by Kate Bush for the No Man's Woman album which was released in 2007.

 In 2008, Pyke and Michael Yezerski won the APRA award for Best Original Song Composed for the Screen for "When We Get There", from the film The Black Balloon.

 In October 2008, Pyke's second studio album Chimney's Afire was released.
 It debuted at number 3 on the ARIA charts, and number 1 on the ARIA Australian Album Chart.

 In August 2009, he played a series of concerts where The Beatles' White Album was played from start to finish with Tim Rogers, Chris Cheney and Phil Jamieson.
 The tour was extended due to popular demand.

 At the ARIA Music Awards of 2009, Chimney's Afire was nominated for two awards, winning Best Adult Contemporary Album.

 2010: Basement Birds

-In mid-2009, Pyke form the Australian indie pop rock group, Basement Birds with Kevin Mitchell (of Jebediah, aka Bob Evans), Steve Parkin (ex-Vinyl, Autopilot, solo) and Kavyen Temperley (of Eskimo Joe).
+In mid-2009, Pyke formed the Australian indie pop rock group Basement Birds with Kevin Mitchell (of Jebediah, aka Bob Evans), Steve Parkin (ex-Vinyl, Autopilot, solo) and Kavyen Temperley (of Eskimo Joe).
 The group released a self-titled studio album in July 2010, which peaked at number 12 on the ARIA charts.